Introducing solid foods to your baby

 - Offering a wide variety of tastes and textures helps your baby learn about foods and means that they will be less likely to reject unfamiliar foods.

 - Try to make mealtimes as relaxed and enjoyable as possible, and do not to pressure your baby to eat.

 - Babies learn about eating from watching those around them, so try to be a healthy eating role model.
 You can do this by eating with your baby and consuming the foods and drinks that you would like them to eat and showing a positive attitude towards healthy eating.

 How can I help protect my baby’s teeth?

-Babies’ teeth usually begin to emerge around the time of the start of complementary feeding (from 6 months).
+Babies’ teeth usually begin to appear around the time of the start of complementary feeding (from 6 months).
 Here are some ways you can help protect them from decay:

-- As soon as your baby’s first tooth emerges, start brushing at least twice a day with a small smear of fluoride toothpaste (containing at least 1,000 ppm fluoride).
+- As soon as your baby’s first tooth appears, start brushing at least twice a day with a small smear of fluoride toothpaste (containing at least 1000ppm fluoride).

 - From 6 months of age, babies should be encouraged to drink from a free-flow (non-valve) cup.
 For bottle-fed babies, aim to have stopped using bottles by the time they are 12 months old.

 - Do not add sugar to complementary foods and drinks and avoid those with added sugar.